sergiopvilar/gitlab-webhook-youtrack-js/README.md

 gitlab-webhook-youtrack-js
 ==========================

-A webhook to change the state of your issues on Youtrack based on commits and branche names in merge requests
+A [Gitlab](https://www.gitlab.com/) webhook to change the state of your issues on [Jetbrains Youtrack](http://www.jetbrains.com/youtrack/) based on commits and branch names in merge requests.

 ### Installing